mkcfdc/UsenetStreamer/README.md

 downloads in NZBDav or altMount, and exposes the resulting media as Stremio streams.

+**Disclaimer:** UsenetStreamer is not affiliated with any Usenet provider or indexer, does not host or distribute media, and is offered strictly for educational purposes.

 ### This Version uses Deno.
 Not Node.

 ### Features added: